nanddiniiiii/TrustScore-Insurance/README.md

 We propose TrustScore, an AI-powered parametric insurance platform designed specifically for delivery workers.

-Instead of relying only on location, our system introduces behavior-based verification, ensuring payouts are given only when real-world activity aligns with disruption conditions.
+Instead of relying only on location, our system introduces behavior-based validation, ensuring payouts are triggered only when real-world disruptions align with actual delivery activity.

+🔑 Key Idea

+Shift from “Where are you?” → to “Are you behaving like a real delivery worker?”

-Key Capabilities
+Core Capabilities

 Detect real-world disruptions using external data